Usui Policies and Procedures

 Ownership/management representatives/interviewees entertained during a visit to any Company office or during an out-of-town visit must have prior approval from the appropriate supervisor.

 When traveling out of town for business, hotel room accommodations should be arranged as close to the office as possible.
 Room cost should be reasonable and not extravagant.
+The company will reimburse an employee $20 per night when staying at a personal residence in lieu of a hotel on an out-of-town business trip.

 Rental car size should be compact to intermediate size depending on the travel group size.
 Luxury cars may not be rented for business use.
 The most affordable car rental company will be used in the traveling area.
 We suggest you decline the liability and physical damage insurance offered by the rental car agencies.
 Corporate policy does not allow use of car phones rented from the car rental agency.